 In 2013 a book has been published about the miniature sculptures: Niilo Kuikka, Kui ennen elettih Salmis, Johannes Ivakon pienoisteistokset kertovat (The way people used to live in Salmi, Johannes Ivakko's mini-sculptures tell).

-He had a workplace near his house in Myllypohja, one of Lahti’s neighbourhoods.
+He had a workplace near his house in Myllypohja, one of Lahti’s neighborhoods.
 The sculptures, once finished, would be displayed in the yard of the house.

 It also has been reported on the internet that some of Ivakko’s sculptures have been displayed on several locations in the public area, like spots on the roadside and in markets.
 And some sculptures got a place in the courtyard of the New Valamo Monastery in Heinävesi.